Interpret model results in Azure Machine Learning Studio

 You can choose what you want to do by selecting from the four options in the Recommender prediction kind menu.
 Here you can walk through all four scenarios.

-A typical Azure Machine Learning experiment for a recommender system looks like Figure 20.
+A typical Azure Machine Learning Studio experiment for a recommender system looks like Figure 20.
 For information about how to use those recommender system modules, see Train matchbox recommender and Score matchbox recommender.

 Figure 20.
 Recommender system experiment